Skift sprog:

 Wild problems – wild solutions

-“I got 99 problems” was once sung by a rapper in a politically incorrect lyric.
-Today, most people have to deal with not just problems, but wild problems that are quite stubborn to solve.
-And sometimes more than 99 of the kind in our society.
-In this lecture, I take the audience on an exciting journey into the way we have failed to deal with wild problems throughout history – and then I give examples from the present and the past of how to tackle wild problems with different methods.
-We are going both to Uruk and Ukraine and then back to today’s Denmark.
+“I got 99 problems” was once sung by a rapper in a rather politically incorrect song.
+Today, most people don’t just deal with problems, but wild problems that can be quite stubborn to solve.
+And sometimes, more than 99 of its kind.
+In this talk, I take the audience on an exciting journey on how we have failed to deal with wild problems throughout history.
+I give examples – from the present and the past – of different methods to tackle wild problems.
+We will be going to both Uruk and Ukraine before we end our journey back in Denmark.

-The Entreprenør State: From Pseudopolitics to the Moon Landing
+The Start-Up State: From Pseudo-politics to Moon Landing

-Based on my book – Entreprenørstaten – I take you into the bubble on Slotsholmen.
-A riveting lecture about how the good intentions of officials, politicians and journalists often end up with pseudo-politics for the citizens.
-And not least what we can do about it: I think that in future we must act more like plumbers who go to the moon and create new frequencies… Does that make sense?
-I explain it all in more detail in the presentation.
+Based on my book, The Start-Up-State, I bring you into the bubble of Slotsholmen (the center of Danish democracy).
+A riveting talk about how good intentions of civil servants, politicians and journalists often end up as pseudo-politics when it finally reaches the citizens.
+And not least, what we can do about it: In the future, we must act like plumbers who go to the moon and create new frequencies… Does it make any sense?
+I will explain it in more detail in my presentation.

 Your Brain Is Lazy: Political Psychology for Dummies